exygy-design/hsa-docs/connect.md

 ### What’s Happening in Other Places

-**San Francisco** **The SF Dept of the Environment** partners with community stakeholders to hold Twitter chats about various environmental topics.
+**San Francisco Department of the Environment** partners with community stakeholders to hold Twitter chats about various environmental topics.

 **Riverside**